Brian Cowen: Legacy and later life

 In May 2014, Cowen became part of the board of Topaz Energy.
 He was appointed to the board of Beacon Hospital in February 2015.

 In April 2015, Cowen was attacked by protesters in Dublin, in which he was called a "scumbag" and a "traitor".

 In July 2017, Cowen was conferred with an honorary doctorate from the National University of Ireland, an honour bestowed on all but two former Taoisigh.
-During his 50-minute acceptance speech he criticised the EU for its behaviour towards Ireland during the financial crisis and expressed regret that so many jobs were lost during the recession.
+During his 50-minute acceptance speech he criticised the EU for its behaviour towards Ireland during the 2008 financial crisis and expressed regret that so many jobs were lost during the recession.
 Following the conferring ceremony, the NUI faced considerable public criticism for deciding to make the award to Cowen.
-Former (and founding) President of the University of Limerick, Ed Walsh, announced that he would hand back his own honorary doctorate in protest, and did so on 14 November 2018.
+Former (and founding) President of the University of Limerick, Ed Walsh, announced that he would hand back his honorary doctorate in protest, and did so on 14 November 2018.

-On 5 July 2019, Cowen was admitted to Beacon Hospital after suffering a major brain hemorrhage.
+On 5 July 2019, Cowen was admitted to Beacon Hospital after suffering a major brain haemorrhage.
 He was then transferred to St. Vincent's University Hospital where he spent five months before transferring to a physical rehabilitation facility.
-As of late 2020, while Cowen is still in hospital following a stroke last year, he has been making steady progress.
-Cowen returned home in 2021 and has made a recent public appearance in a wheelchair.
+He spent over a year in hospital and used a wheelchair in rare public appearances.
+His first major interview was on Midlands 103 radio in July 2023, in which he said three quarters of those who experienced his type of haemorrhage died, and that he had "made a great recovery mentally" but "the physical side of things is slower".